steccas/stecCA/README.md

   sudo apt update
   sudo apt install ufw
   ```
-Otherwise, you need to edit line 69 and 70 of [setup_cfssl.sh](https://github.com/Steccas/stecCA/blob/main/setup_cfssl.sh) to obtain the same firewall rules, this is very important or otherwise the ROOT CA will be exposed in the network!
+Otherwise, you need to edit lines 69 and 70 of [setup_cfssl.sh](https://github.com/Steccas/stecCA/blob/main/setup_cfssl.sh) to obtain the same firewall rules, this is very important or otherwise, the ROOT CA will be exposed in the network!
 (CFSSL Auth cannot be integrated with Lemur yet)

 ### Installation